 available now through tweedmusic

 With a voice which has been described as 'mesmerising' and 'siren-esque', and as a string player, Marion has been a familiar face in the British folk world since being recruited into Stratford-based folkies Meet On The Ledge in 1999.

-She is probably best known as a former member of ColvinQuarmby and an occasional member of Feast of Fiddles, having joined them on tour in Spring 2022.
+She is known as a former member of ColvinQuarmby and now as an occasional member of Feast of Fiddles, having joined them on tour in Spring 2022.
 Marion has played with Peter Knight's Gigspanner and the Phil Beer Band and was a member of The Jigantics.
 She still plays occasionally with The Gerry Colvin Band - and provides full string sections on recordings for anyone who can keep the tea flowing quickly enough.